lissine0/Monal-wiki/Introduction-to-use-of-Monal-UDP-Logger.md

 ### Receive the UDP log on a computer

-If you are interested to review files directly from a work environment meaning e.g. your personal computer and see the log flowing in in real-time in the shell you can do the following:
+If you are interested to review files directly from a work environment meaning e.g. your personal computer and see the log flowing in real-time in the shell you can do the following:

 For a **Linux operating system (Ubuntu)**: